Loginistaken/eLECTRON-tunneL-DATA/7WizDimensional-chip-electrontunnel,version-rights -by-wiz-bit.md

 What’s missing:

-Quantum error correction (like Shor or surface codes) exists in theory and in trapped ion/photonic systems — not yet miniaturized into a solid-state chip like GEM-Ω.
+Quantum error correction (like Shor or surface codes) exists in theory and in trapped ion/photonic systems — not yet miniaturized into a solid-state chip like Wiz Dimensional-chip-electrontunnel,version.

 Photon-induced quantum state restoration via Raman transitions or photon-echo only exists in lab-scale optics, not in an on-chip optical system that fits in your palm.